yuanying/nise_bosh/README.md

 ### '-a': Create an archive file for a job

-Nise-BOSH aggregates the packages and the index file required to install the given job and create an archive file includes them.
+Nise-BOSH aggregates the packages and the index file required to install the given job and creates an archive file that includes them.
 This behavior is similar to 'bosh create release --with-tarball', but the generated archive file contains the minimum packages to install the given job.

 ## Appendix

 ### stemcell_base.tar.gz builder

-You can generate stemcell_base.tar.gz for the rootfs of Warden containers by 'gen-stemcell' command.
+You can generate stemcell_base.tar.gz for the rootfs of Warden containers by the 'gen-stemcell' command.
 Default config files are found in the config directory.
 Before executing, change the password for containers in config/stemcell-settings.sh.

     sudo ./bin/gen-stemcell [<output_filename_or_directory>]

-The generated archive file are placed on /var/vcap/stemcell_base.tar.gz by default.
-You can change the path and other behaviour by giving command line options shown by the '--help' option.
+The generated archive file is placed on /var/vcap/stemcell_base.tar.gz by default.
+You can change the path and other behaviour by the giving command line options shown by the '--help' option.

 ### init

-You can install basic apt packages and create user for the BOSH stemcell with this command.
+You can install basic apt packages and create users for the BOSH stemcell with this command.

 ### bget

-You can download objects from the blobstore for cf-release by using 'bget' command.
+You can download objects from the blobstore for cf-release by using the 'bget' command.

     ./bin/bget -o <output_file_name> <object_id>